-Insurance companies will also use this as a way to offer a low settlement or deny a claim.
+Insurance companies will also use this to offer a low settlement or deny a claim.
 In conclusion, there should be no delay in seeking medical care.
 After getting involved in an accident, you must go directly to the emergency room.
-Also, this must get done to maintain the value of the claim against a negligent party.
+Also, this must be done to maintain the claim’s value against a negligent party.

 There is one issue that may impact a new insurance claim.
-When the medical profession is not a member of mainstream medicine claims, get reduced.
+Claims get reduced when the medical profession is not a member of mainstream medicine.
 Examples include acupuncturists, pressure therapists, and holistic healers.

 Shamans and witch doctors are also not considered real doctors.
-Caveat emptor, the insurance company, may use this as a reason to lower the offered settlement or validity.
-They will often claim the diagnoses or treatment was invalid.
+Caveat emptor, the insurance company may use this as a reason to lower the offered settlement or validity.
+They will often claim the diagnosis or treatment is invalid.

 The best choice is a physician who practices within the mainstream medical community.
-Still better is when he or she has an affiliation with hospitals.
+Still better is when they have an affiliation with hospitals.
 Another issue that determines the value of insurance company offers is the length of treatment.
 So along with the pain and suffering, this gets factored into the settlement amount.

 Furthermore, the insurance company often looks at care provided by chiropractors and physical therapists.
 Sometimes defendants say the victim extended treatment beyond what may be necessary.
 They will claim this was to increase the settlement amount.

 The claimant who can show they were under the care of their primary physician is in a better position.
 The more qualified the doctor ordering this, the more valid it will be to a court.
-So this type of treatment for the amount of time the care consisted of, will show a more convincing argument.
+So this type of treatment will show a more convincing argument for the amount of time the care consisted of.

 The insurance company will take a claim more seriously too.
 So when immediate medical treatment happens, the payouts are higher.
 In some cases, diagnosis and treatment are dependent upon testing.
 But that can be expensive.
 And it is to confirm or rule out particular harm, especially in traumatic head injuries.

-These tests may include CT scans, MRI’s, and x-rays.
+These tests may include CT scans, MRIs, and x-rays.
 These will show if individuals have a traumatic brain injury.
-So this could consist of concussion or another type of head injury.
+So this could consist of a concussion or another type of head injury.
 Testing of this kind can be a significant portion of the medical expenses in an insurance claim.
-But alas, if the proper steps don’t get taken from the start, testing reimbursement gets denied.
+But alas, testing reimbursement gets denied if the proper steps don’t get taken from the start.